Rainelz/shutter/README.md

 Adds an external black border to the component.

 ### Rotate
-Rotates the component by a random angle.
+Rotates the component by a random angle and crops the resulting image.

 ### Background
 Adds random noise to the background of the component.